 Solenoids associated with ball devices will be skipped unless they are empty, except after several ball searches have failed.
 The chase ball/lost ball recovery feature is also implemented and can be enabled by menu adjustment.

-Game code can call ball_search_timeout_set
+Game code can call ball_search_timeout_set to set the amount of

 idle time that must expire before a ball search will occur.
 The default